Sergey0101010/InterviewQuestions/core.md

 ## Why java doesn't have reified generics?
-In early versions of java, there is no generics, they were introduced only in Java 5, and they were implemented as type-erased generics, so information about type is only available in compile time, such decision were made because it allow backward compatibility with pre Java 5 code, because there is no information about generics in runtime.
+In early versions of java, there is no generics, they were introduced only in Java 5, and they were implemented as type-erased generics, so information about type is only available in compile time, such decision were made because it allows backward compatibility with pre Java 5 code, because there is no information about generics in runtime.

 Java supports reification for most of the types, like primitives, non-parameterised types, array of primitives, etc